Fox Anaheim Theatre

 229 W. Lincoln Avenue,

-Brown brick building was built and opened in 1920, and it large orchestra with small loge seating area.
-A large back stage area behind the movie screen, with ceiling grid and fly ropes & pullys, a remnant of live theater & vaudeville days.
+Brown brick building was built and opened as the 900-seat California Theatre on October 22, 1921, and it large orchestra with small loge seating area.
+It was equipped with a Wurlitzer Hope-Jones organ.
+There was large back stage area behind the movie screen, with ceiling grid and fly ropes & pulleys, a remnant of live theatre & vaudeville days.
 A large basement beneath the stage with dressing rooms and make-up room.

 I was an usher there while in High School and college in the 1960’s.
 One time the pop/soul group The Platters performed there live.
 Another time the Reverend Billy Graham had a lecture there.

 It was demolished in the 1970’s to make room for the downtown shopping center.
 I saved one wooden pin from the rope/pin rail, and one brick from its demolition.

 Just login to your account and subscribe to this theater.